nisode/tutoring_sample/README.md

 Sample practice exam questions for Big Data (Course 448) final in Masters of Applied Data Science in University of Canterbury

-Sample code improvement for beginner Python in Bachelor's.
+Sample Temperature Conversion code improvement for beginner Python in Bachelor's.

 # Sample Videos: